Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Theoretical Analysis

 \section{Theoretical Analysis}

-This appendix provides the complete theoretical foundation for the information-theoretic credit assignment framework introduced in Section~\ref{sec:info_theory}.
-We first present the formal CMI derivation and its implications (Appendix~\ref{app:cmi_derivation}), then analyze how this manifests in gradient dynamics (Appendix~\ref{app:gradient_analysis}), and finally discuss connections to related theoretical frameworks (Appendix~\ref{app:theory_connections}).
+This appendix gives additional theoretical details for the information-theoretic hindsight analysis introduced in Section~\ref{sec:info_theory}.
+It first presents the formal CMI derivation and its implications (Appendix~\ref{app:cmi_derivation}), then analyzes how this manifests in gradient dynamics (Appendix~\ref{app:gradient_analysis}), and finally discusses connections to related theoretical frameworks (Appendix~\ref{app:theory_connections}).